• Skip to main content

 Ancient Florida history.

-We need to go back approximately 12,000 years during Florida’s first land boom for the first inhabitants.
+We need to go back approximately 12,000 years, to Florida’s first land boom, for the first inhabitants.

-Evidence points to America’s first explorers migrating tribes from Asia crossing the Bering land bridge circa 18,000 B.C.
+Evidence suggests that America’s first explorers, migrating tribes from Asia, crossed the Bering land bridge around 18,000 B.C.

-Over the next thousands of years, they migrate south through Central and South America and east.
+Over the next several thousand years, they migrated south through Central and South America and east.

 What About the Dinosaurs?